ddev/ddev/docs/content/users/install/ddev-installation.md

     ### Homebrew

-    For macOS (both amd64 and arm64) users, [Homebrew](https://brew.sh/) is the easiest way to install and upgrade DDEV:
+    [Homebrew](https://brew.sh/) is the easiest way to install and upgrade DDEV:

     ```bash
     brew install drud/ddev/ddev